ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Limitations

 \section{Limitations}

-\paragraph{Focusing on country-level alignment} Our evaluation aggregates cultural values at the national level (United States vs. China) and does not employ persona- or demographic-based prompting.
+\paragraph{Focusing on country-level alignment.} Our evaluation aggregates cultural values at the national level (United States vs. China) and does not employ persona- or demographic-based prompting.
 While this choice simplifies the analysis, it may mask important regional, social, or demographic variations within each country.

-\paragraph{Temporal gap between data and model training} We rely on WVS Wave 7 surveys conducted during 2017–2022 \citep{haerpfer2020world}, English SWOW associations collected in 2011–2018 \citep{de2019small}, and Mandarin SWOW data from 2016–2023 \citep{li2024large}.
+\paragraph{Temporal gap between data and model training.} We rely on WVS Wave 7 surveys conducted during 2017–2022 \citep{haerpfer2020world}, English SWOW associations collected in 2011–2018 \citep{de2019small}, and Mandarin SWOW data from 2016–2023 \citep{li2024large}.
 In contrast, Llama 3.1 (8B) and Qwen 2.5 (7B) were trained on web data up to late 2023/early 2024.
 This temporal mismatch means our human cultural benchmarks may not fully reflect the information learned by the models, and shifts in cultural values or associations after the data collection periods are not captured.

-\paragraph{Limited scope of languages and models} We focus on two high-resource languages (English and Mandarin) and two open-source models (Llama 3.1 and Qwen 2.5).
-This narrow selection was chosen for tractability but limits the generalizability of our findings.
-Given the positive results from our analysis, future work should extend to additional languages and model architectures.
+\paragraph{Limited scope of languages and models.} We focus on two high-resource languages (English and Mandarin) and two open-source models (Llama 3.1 and Qwen 2.5).
+This selection was chosen for tractability, but the findings might not generalize to other open-sourced model families or commercial models.
+Furthermore, the generalizability to low-resource languages and cultures requires further exploration.
+We consider cultural alignment research of using word associations as a two-step program: (1) establish whether word associations can serve as transferable cultural knowledge, and (2) explore how this transfers to low-resource languages and determine minimal data requirements for effective transfer.
+Our study focuses on step (1), which provides the foundation for step (2).
+Given the positive results from our analysis and the open-sourced code, future work should extend to additional languages and model architectures.